 Service was again immaculate.
 I stand by the fact that Restaurant Gordon Ramsay still offers the very best service around.

 Yes, the menu hasn’t evolved too much.
-And compared to the food of places like L’Enclume and Sat Bains it’s not innovative.
+And compared to the food of places like The Fat Duck, L’Enclume and Sat Bains it’s not particularly innovative.
 It is however exceptional quality ingredients cooked with precision and skill.
 Clare deserves so much credit for taking over a 3 star restaurant and maintaining it at that level.
 Even more so as she is gradually introducing her own style.

-I can’t say I enjoyed it quite as much as the first visit.
-But then I haven’t enjoyed anywhere I’ve been since quite as much.
-I do understand people’s complaints, but in my opinion, if you’ve never been it’s worth a visit to experience top quality classical cooking with no gimmicks.
+I do understand people’s complaints about the food and losing some of it’s excitement, but in my opinion, if you’ve never been it’s worth a visit to experience top quality classical cooking with no gimmicks.